PGScatalog/pgsc_calc/docs/output.rst

     * - ``match_type``
       - Record of how the scoring file variant ``effect_allele`` & ``other_allele`` (*if available*) match the REF/ALT orientation of the ID, and whether the variant had to be strand-flipped to acheive a match.
-    * - ``is_duplicated``
-      - True/False flag indicating whether multiple scoring file variants match a single target ID.
     * - ``is_multiallelic``
       - True/False flag indicating whether the matched variant is multi-allelic (multiple ALT alleles).
     * - ``ambiguous``
       - True/False flag indicating whether the matched variant is strand-ambiguous (e.g. A/T and C/G variants).
+    * - ``duplicate``
+      - True/False flag indicating whether multiple scoring file variants match a single target ID.
-    * - ``passes_pruning``
+    * - ``best_match``
-      - True/False flag indicating whether the matched variant is included in the final scoring file.
+      - True/False flag indicating whether this candidate match is the best match for the scoring file variant (accession/row_nr).
     * - ``dataset``
       - Name of the sampleset/genotyping data.
     * - ``match_pass``